 - Treat, Assess, Monitor/Medicate, Plan, Evaluate, Refer

-Do not code conditions that have been treated or no longer exists.
+Do not code conditions that have been treated or no longer exist.
 Documentation where the provider has used the term(s) “history of” will be coded using the appropriate diagnosis code for the historical condition.
 The condition should not be referenced as a “history of” if it is a chronic condition currently undergoing treatment.

 Conditions mentioned in Past Medical History or Active Problem List must be supported in another section of the medical record in order to verify the condition is active.
 The best practice is to include evidence of current review in the form of medication, referrals, order of lab tests, etc. in the assessment and plan.

-Document to the highest degree and code to the highest specificity.
+Document to the highest degree, and code to the highest specificity.
 The ICD-10 diagnosis code must match the wording used in documentation.
 Explicitly state the diagnosis and follow the official conventions and guidelines for coding and reporting.

 Be clear and consistent throughout the medical record when documenting details of a condition.
 A diagnosis cannot be validated when the record contains conflicting information.